windhaunting/Algorithm_Coding_Summary/union-find.md

 ```

-### Implementation one of Union-Find--optimized implementation
+### Implementation of Union-Find--optimized implementation

 ```